Locations:

 When should I go to the emergency room?

-You should contact your healthcare provider or go to the emergency room if you have treatment side effects that don’t subside after taking prescribed medication, are stronger than you expect or continue for a long time.
+Go to the emergency room if you have treatment side effects that don’t improve after taking prescribed medication, are stronger than you expect or continue for a long time.
+Your healthcare provider and team can discuss this with you.

 You’ll probably have many questions as you go through diagnosis and treatment for Hodgkin lymphoma.
 Here are some questions you may want to ask your healthcare provider: